When I first started digging into my family history online, the question I kept asking myself was, “Are there any good free genealogy websites?”

 Family Search

-It does require a sign up (It’s free!) but once you have an account, you can search records, other people’s family trees, and see memories that others have shared about your family members.
-Have some time on your hands?
-You can even volunteer to index some of their records.
+It does require a sign-up (don’t worry—it’s free!), but once you have an account, you can search records, explore other people’s family trees, and see memories that others have shared about your family members.
+Got some extra time?
+You can even volunteer to help index some of their records.

 Find A Grave

-Have you ever needed information from a headstone that was in a cemetery too far away, or wanted to know where someone is buried?
-This one is for you!
+Have you ever needed information from a headstone that’s in a cemetery too far away, or wondered where someone is buried?
+This one’s for you!

-Find A Grave is an online virtual cemetery with a searchable database that you can search by name, cemetery, or location.
-Contributors donate time by taking photos of cemeteries and headstones or manually writing down grave information upon visiting a cemetery, then transcribing them onto the Find A Grave website making memorial pages.
-These memorial pages are like an individuals’ grave site.
-They contain whatever information is on the headstone of the individual and if you are lucky, a photo of the headstone.
-Each memorial page can also be linked to their family member’s memorial pages.
+Find A Grave is an online virtual cemetery with a searchable database—you can look up people by name, cemetery, or location.
+Contributors help out by taking photos of cemeteries and headstones or recording grave information when they visit, then adding it to the Find A Grave website to create memorial pages.
+These memorial pages act like a digital grave site, showing the information from the headstone and, if you’re lucky, a photo of it.
+Each page can also be linked to the memorial pages of family members.

 Want to contribute?
-Check out Find A Grave and see if they have a listing of all of the cemeteries in your town.
-Know of one they missed?
-Write down or take photos of each of the graves and make note of the name and address or location of the cemetery.
-When you are done, sign up at Find A Grave and become a contributor.
+Check out Find A Grave to see if they have a list of all the cemeteries in your town.
+If you know of one they missed, record the graves by taking photos or writing down the information, including the cemetery’s name and location.
+Once you’re done, sign up on Find A Grave and become a contributor!

 At Find A Grave, we all work together to create a virtual cemetery where it’s easy to learn about the final resting place of millions of people from around the world.